GPU GPT-2 Corpus Trainer #

 Train the GPT-2-style model over a text corpus using CUDA.

-This intentionally performs one optimizer step per corpus window, rather than materializing the entire dataset in memory.
-The example is still compact by GPT-2 standards, but the data path is real: file bytes → token windows → one-hot tensors → TorchLean CUDA training.
+This performs one optimizer step per corpus window, rather than materializing the entire dataset in memory.
+The example is compact by GPT-2 standards, but the data path is real: file bytes → token windows → one-hot tensors → TorchLean CUDA training.

 Instances For